 6. Rolling 4-yr Div. > 15%

-CVX earned two Stars in this section for 2.) and 3.) above.
+CVX earned one Star in this section for 2.) above.
 The stock earned a Star as a result of its most recent Debt to Total Capital being less than 45%.
-CVX earned a Star for having an acceptable score in at least two of the four Key Metrics measured.
-The company has paid a cash dividend to shareholders every year since 1912 and has increased its dividend payments for 26 consecutive years.
+The company has paid a cash dividend to shareholders every year since 1912 and has increased its dividend payments for 0 consecutive years.

 Dividend Income vs. MMA: Why would you assume the equity risk and invest in a dividend stock if you could earn a better return in a much less risky money market account (MMA) or Treasury bond?
 This section compares the earning ability of this stock with a high yield MMA.
 Two items are considered in this section, see page 2 of the linked PDF for a detailed description:

 2. Years to > MMA

 The NPV MMA Diff. of the $678 is below the $3,500 target I look for in a stock that has increased dividends as long as CVX has.
 The stock's current yield of 4.81% exceeds the 2.51% estimated 20-year average MMA rate.

 Peers: The company's peer group includes: BP plc (BP) with a 7.0% yield, Exxon Mobil Corporation (XOM) with a 3.7% yield and ConocoPhillips (COP) with a 5.5% yield.

 Conclusion: CVX did not earn any Stars in the Fair Value section, earned one Star in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of one Star.
 This quantitatively ranks CVX as a 1-Star Very Weak stock.